Adarsh-0001/Engineering-Calculator/README.md

 # Engineering Calculator

-A simple web-based calculator with basic and engineering functionalities.
-This calculator supports standard arithmetic operations, as well as additional features such as square root, square, exponentiation, and trigonometric functions (sin, cos, tan).
+A versatile web-based calculator that provides both basic and engineering functionalities.
+This calculator supports standard arithmetic operations and includes advanced features such as square root, square, exponentiation, and trigonometric functions (sin, cos, tan).

 ## Features